siennathesane/cloudflare-sync/README.md

 Currently this is undergoing an overhaul, so please feel to provide some feedback on its changes.

+### Configuration

+The configuration is file-based, you can find an example of the schema in `config/example.json`.
+You need to pass this file via a flag, which you can find with `cloudflare-sync.exe --help`.
+This file is a subset of the Cloudflare API, so if you don't want it to override the values you already have in Cloudflare, just make sure they match.
+Please feel free to update this configuration section with more commentary if my explanation isn't satisfactory.

 ### Docker

 There is a Dockerfile you can use to push to your own registry, if you want.
 You can also leverage my pre-built one at `cr.r3t.io/library/cloudflare-sync:latest` if you want.
 Here is a template command you'll want: